dailytutorfor.you

 1. Ask first what you actually want to build

-2. Help create clear specifications
+2. Help you create clear specifications

-3. Create detailed implementation plans
+3. Create a detailed implementation plan

-4. Execute with strict TDD methodology
+4. Execute with a strict TDD methodology

 5. Review its own code before giving it to you